Carolina Goldrusher

-Carolina Goldrusher is a steel roller coaster made by Arrow Dynamics of Mountain View, California.
+Carolina Goldrusher is a steel mine train roller coaster made by Arrow Dynamics of Mountain View, California.
 The coaster is located in the Carolina Boardwalk area of Carowinds in Charlotte, North Carolina.
-It was the park's first roller coaster and one of only four original rides that still operate in the park today.
+It was the park's first roller coaster, opening on March 31st, 1973, and is one of only four original rides that still operate in the park today.

+The Goldrusher is themed after the titular Gold rush, seen in the wooden station containing era-appropriate American memorabilia, the steam train-themed roller coaster cars, the Steam traction engine positioned out front of the ride, and the Mineshaft themed tunnels the coaster goes through.

-In 2023, a gold train debuted on the roller coaster to commemorate its 50-year anniversary.
+In 2023, a gold train debuted on the roller coaster to commemorate its 50th anniversary.
+Like other trains, it can fit six people per car in rows of two.
+Each train consists of 5 cars, allowing for a 30-person capacity per train.

+The ride is well received with a 4.3 on Google.
+It has two drops.
+It is currently operational as of 2026.